Biskuitman/asd-automatic-shutdown-after-steam-download/README.md

 The program automaticly shuts down the computer when a Steam download is done.

-The program doens´t have a fancy overlay but it also works right out of the box.
+There is no fancy overlay but it works right out of the box.

 What does the program do?
 1. waits untill a download is started